(See last week’s post, below, for full details.)

 Calling all local amateur bakers!
 Do you have a favorite peach pie recipe and baking skills that you’d like to show off?
 Submit your dessert to the 2014 Perfect Peach Pie Contest, hosted by the Riverview Farmers Market!

 The contest is sponsored by the New Jersey Peach Promotion Council.
 The date is Sunday, August 3rd.

 All participants must be amateur bakers and must use New Jersey peaches.
 Participants can submit a home-baked peach pie or peach cobbler; no other dishes will be accepted.

 The Perfect Peach Pie Contest judging and tasting will begin at noon on August 3.
-The contest judges will include a chef from Orange and Olive Caterers and Chef’s Table; Rolando R. Lovarro, Jr., City Council President, Jersey City; and Kern Weissman, President of the Riverview Neighborhood Association.
+The contest judges will include Kenneth Fields, a sous-chef from Orange and Olive Caterers and Chef’s Table; Fidel Hernandez, cook and owner at Busters NYC Spatinental Cuisine; Rolando R. Lovarro, Jr., City Council President, Jersey City; and Kern Weissman, President of the Riverview Neighborhood Association.

 Prizes will be donated by local businesses and sponsors.
 The prizes will awarded by Mayor Steven Fulop at 1:30.